 It should be noted that all non-academic issues of personal conflict should be addressed directly with the individual with whom the conflict exists.
-If the student does not feel comfortable with this, or if he or she feels that the conflict is unsolvable at this level, then the following procedure should be followed:
+If the student does not feel comfortable with this, or if they feel that the conflict is unsolvable at this level, then the following steps should be followed:

-- 1. The student must bring in writing the issue to a program faculty member within 5 working days of the incident or conflict.
-If the matter is related to an issue at one of the clinical sites, the student must discuss it with the site Clinical Preceptor and MCLA clinical faculty member.
-If the matter is related to the site Clinical Preceptor, the issue is discussed with the MCLA clinical faculty member.
+Step 1.
+The student must bring in writing the issue to a program faculty member ideally within 5 working days of the incident or conflict.
+If the matter is related to an issue at one of the clinical sites, the student must discuss it with the site Clinical Preceptor and MCLA clinical faculty member at your specific site.
+If the matter is related to the site Clinical Preceptor at that site, the issue is discussed with the MCLA clinical faculty member at the site.
 After discussion, program faculty will notify the student in writing within five working days of their decision.
-If the student is dissatisfied with the response in step one, the issue will move to step two. - 2.
-The student must bring the written issue and the program faculty's written response to the Clinical Coordinator.
+If the student is dissatisfied with the response in step one, the issue will move to step two.

+Step 2.
+The student must bring within 5 working days the written issue and the program faculty's written response to the Clinical Coordinator.
 After discussing the issue with all parties, the Clinical Coordinator will notify the student their resolution of the conflict in writing in not more than 5 working days.
 If the clinical coordinator is the program faculty member the issue will move to step 3.
-If the student is dissatisfied with the response in step two, the issue will move to step three. - 3.
-The student must bring the written issue, the program faculty's written response and the response from the Clinical Coordinator to the Program Director.
-The Program Director will review all statements and decide within 5 working days.
-If the Program Director is the clinical faculty member the Clinical Coordinator will bring the matter to step 4. - 4.
-If the matter is unresolved in the previous steps, it will be brought to the department chair.
-This will include the students' written statement and all correspondence from the clinical coordinator/program director/MCLA clinical site faculty member.
+If the student is dissatisfied with the response in step two, the issue will move to step three.

+Step 3.
+The student must within 5 working days bring the written issue, the program faculty's written response and the response from the Clinical Coordinator to the Program Director.
+The Program Director will review all statements and make a decision within 5 working days.
+If the Program Director is the clinical faculty member the Clinical Coordinator will bring the matter to step 4.

+Step 4.
+If the matter is unresolved in the previous steps, it will be brought to the department chair by the Program Director or Clinical Coordinator within 5 working days.
+This will include the student's written statement and all correspondence from the clinical coordinator/program director/MCLA clinical site faculty member.
+The chair will decide on the matter and tell the student within 5 working days.
+The chair's decision is final.